 Not until there is a binding written contract between you and the seller.
 Until then either of you may pull out of the transaction.
 A binding contract is only created when, on your behalf, we exchange a contract signed by you, for a contract signed by the seller.
 On exchange you pay over a deposit of up to 10% of the purchase price.

-Usually the keys are left with the estate agent who is selling the property.
-When the seller’s solicitors receive the balance of the purchase money from us, the seller’s solicitors will contact the estate agent and authorise them to release the keys to you.
+Usually, the keys are left with the estate agent who is selling the property.
+When the seller’s Solicitors receive the balance of the purchase money from us, they will contact the estate agent and authorise them to release the keys to you.
+The timing cannot be precise but generally, it is around midday.